chimbori/butterfly/README.md

 - And you have to pay, based on volume.

 Butterfly is none of those things.
 All you need is the ability to write some HTML/CSS (no JavaScript necessary!) to design your preview image.
 And it’s free in perpetuity.

-# TODO

-Butterfly Social is just getting started; here’s a brief roadmap.

-- 🟢 Handle JS errors when selector does not exist; fallback to other strategies
-- 🟢 Optimize Chrome resources
-- 🟡 Add an Admin UI to enable evicting specific URLs from the cache & other management functions.
-- 🟡 Add ACLs & support for multiple projects.
-  - Set up PostgreSQL
-  - Log access & errors to SQL
-- 🔴 Add EXIF info to cover image (to be used as alt text)

-(🟢: P0, 🟡: P1, 🔴: P2)